kosatnkn/magnetar/doc/doc.md

 #### Session

-`Session` manages a user session in browser's local storage.
+`App.Session` manages a user session in browser's local storage.
 You can configure the active duration of the session in `Settings`.

 #### Settings

-`Settings` contain all configurable aspects of the application.
+`App.Settings` contain all configurable aspects of the application.

 - `AppName` A unique name for the app
 - `SessionTimeout` Session timeout in hours